dawsh2/mmbt/src/engine/README.md

 **MarketSimulator**: Simulates realistic market conditions including slippage and transaction costs.
 **Event System**: Passes events (bars, signals, orders, fills) between system components.

+## Event Flow in Backtesting

+The complete event flow in the system follows this sequence:

+1. `BAR` events are emitted for each bar of market data
+2. Strategy components receive the bar events via their `on_bar(event)` methods
+3. If a strategy generates a signal, it is emitted as a `SIGNAL` event
+4. The PositionManager receives signal events via its `on_signal(event)` method
+5. If the PositionManager decides to act on the signal, it generates an `ORDER` event
+6. The ExecutionEngine receives order events via its `on_order(event)` method
+7. The ExecutionEngine simulates execution and emits a `FILL` event
+8. The Portfolio is updated with the fill information

+This event flow ensures that each component is responsible only for its specific role in the trading process.

 ## Basic Usage

 ```python